Rightpoint/RZBluetooth/README.md

 The goal of RZBluetooth is to make Core Bluetooth easy to use and test.
 It provides a block based API with state management, automatic discovery, and support for public protocols.
 RZMockBluetooth contains a set of Core Bluetooth mock objects that enables in-app device simulation by connecting the CBCentralManager and CBPeripheralManager API's.

 # Quick Start
-To emphasize how easy RZBluetooth is, the following block of code will print out the heart rate of the first heart rate monitor that comes nearby, every time a new reading is available.
+To get a feel for RZBluetooth, the following block of code will print out the heart rate of the first heart rate monitor that comes nearby, every time a new reading is available.
 Also note that this code can run in your unit test target.

 ```objc
 self.centralManager = [[RZBCentralManager alloc] init];